-The Mat Hold is a five candlestick pattern formed during an ongoing trend and represents that the market is likely to move in the same direction.
-The pattern can be either bullish or bearish, found in all assets and time frames, and has a high success rate used correctly.
+The Mat Hold is a five-candlestick pattern formed during an ongoing trend and represents that the market is likely to move in the same direction.
+The pattern can be either bullish or bearish, found in all assets and time frames, and has a high success rate when used correctly.

 In this article, we’ll discuss Mat Hold chart patterns, and help you get the necessary tools to use this pattern.
 Keep reading to learn more about the Mat Hold chart pattern.

 The Mat Hold pattern is a five-candlestick formation that signals the continuation of the ongoing trend.
 In other words, it is a chart pattern that shows market corrections and take-profit zones before the trend continues to trade in the same direction.